apereo/cas/docs/cas-server-documentation/configuration/Configuration-Properties.md

 #### Cleaner

 A cleaner process is scheduled to run in the background to clean up expired and stale tickets.
 This section controls how that process should behave.

-Scheduler settings for this feature are available [here](Configuration-Properties-Common.html#job-scheduling) under the configuration key `cas.authn.mfa.trusted.cleaner`.
+{% include {{ version }}/job-scheduling.md configKey="cas.authn.mfa.trusted.cleaner" %}

 ### Simple Multifactor Authentication